 Visiting art galleries, or taking architecture walks (I specialize in urban parks and gardens).

 Vegan recipes from the Romanian and Persian cuisines, demonstration included.

 Countries I’ve Visited

-Austria, Czech Republic, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Netherlands, New Zealand, Romania, Spain, Switzerland, United Kingdom, Vatican City State, Wales
+Austria, Czech Republic, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Netherlands, New Zealand, Romania, Spain, Sweden, Switzerland, United Kingdom, Vatican City State, Wales

 Countries I’ve Lived In